Sonali-Tudu/Real-Estate-App/README.md

 - **Favorites**: Save and manage favorite properties.
 - **Contact Agents**: Send inquiries directly to property agents.

+## Authentication
+Authentication is handled using JWT.
+Upon successful login, a JWT token is stored in a cookie.
+This token is used to authenticate requests to protected routes.

+## State Management
+The Context API is used for managing global state in the React application.
+It provides a way to share state across components without passing props manually at every level.

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please create a pull request or open an issue.